dmtrinh/loan-default-prediction/README.md

 ### Loan Grade

 LendingClub assigns a grade to each loan based on risk levels.
 Grade `A` loans are the safest, but yielding the lowest returns.
-Notice grade `G` loans have an average interest rate of over 28% which is almost the same as credit cards.
+Being the riskiest, grade `G` loans have an average interest rate of over 28% which is almost the same as credit cards!
 ![Total loan volume by Grade](./output/total_loan_vol_by_grade.png)

 ![Average int rate by Grade](./output/avg_int_rate_by_grade.png)

 ### FICO Scores

 The vast majority of loan volume comes from borrowers with less than 725 FICO scores.
 This is somewhat expected.
 While 725 is an "acceptable" score [[source](https://www.experian.com/blogs/ask-experian/credit-education/score-basics/725-credit-score/)], these borrowers likely did not qualify for prime lending rates with more traditional lenders - especially for unsecured loans.
-Which is where LendingClub comes in.
+Hence, this is where LendingClub comes in.
 ![Total loan volume by FICO](./output/total_loan_vol_by_fico.png)

-Much interestingly, however, is only 10 points separate borrowers who fully paid back their loans vs those who didn't.
+More interestingly, however, is only 10 points separate borrowers who fully paid back their loans vs those who didn't.
 ![Average FICO by loan status](./output/avg_fico_by_loan_status.png)

 ### Top 20 Job Titles